-Life On Mars: Astrobiologists Prove Microbes Can Survive No Oxygen, Thin Martian Atmosphere
+Life On Mars: Astrobiologists Prove Microbes Can Survive The Thin Martian Atmosphere

 “On Earth, most methane is produced biologically by past or present organisms.
 The same could possibly be true for Mars.
 Of course, there are a lot of possible alternatives to the methane on Mars and it is still considered controversial.
 But that just adds to the excitement.”

-Methane can be produced via volcanism, so evidence of capability of survival is not evidence of life on Mars, and there is evidence of the geological process on the Red Planet, but methane, or natural gas, is also produced by the breakdown of organic matter.
+Methane can be produced via volcanism, so evidence of the capability of survival is not evidence of life on Mars, and there is evidence of the geological process on the Red Planet, but methane, or natural gas, is also produced by the breakdown of organic matter.
 This is done by methanogens, some of the most simple and ancient living organisms on Earth.
 Methanogens do not need oxygen to survive (they are known as anaerobes), and Mickol’s team set out to determine whether or not the microorganisms could survive in Mars’ extreme atmosphere.

 Truth to tell, Mickol, senior author of the study Timothy Kral (astrobiologist at the University of Arkansas at Fayetteville), and their team were up against a Martian atmosphere where, if water were to exist anywhere near the surface, it would constantly battle being boiled away by the high pressure produced by its thinness.
-Mickol and company noted that, if microbial life on Mars existed, it would likely be found beneath the surface.
+Mickol and company noted that if microbial life on Mars existed, it would likely be found beneath the surface.

 So the researchers kept their environments for the microbes oxygen-free (due to it being fatal to the organisms), testing four different types of anaerobic methanogens.
-The study lasted about a year and found that the observed methanogens all survived exposure to pressures down to roughly six-thousandths of Earth’s surface pressure, the duration of survival varying from three to 21 days.
+The study lasted about a year and found that the observed methanogens all survived exposure to pressures down to roughly six-thousandths of Earth’s surface pressure, with the duration of survival varying from three to 21 days.

 Mickol said, “These experiments show that for some species, low pressure may not really have any effect on the survival of the organism.”

-The study has again showed promise that Mars could today — or may have one day in far distant past — been habitable, even if the life there might have been microscopic.
+The study has again shown promise that Mars could today — or may have one day in far distant past — been habitable, even if the life there might have been microscopic.

-The news comes on the heels of the announcement that Russia’s Rocosmos space agency and NASA are in the planning stages of sending a mission to Venus, where scientists now believe that the super-heated and seeming lifeless world might actually be home to living organisms as well.
+The news comes on the heels of the announcement that Russia’s Rocosmos space agency and NASA are in the planning stages of sending a mission to Venus, where scientists now believe that the super-heated and seemingly lifeless world might actually be home to living organisms as well.
 The Inquisitr reported earlier in the month that mysterious black bands of clouds in Venus’ atmosphere, if certain conditions are met, might house microbes.
 The mission, tentatively scheduled for 2023, might include instruments to detect such living organisms, scientists say.

 Life on Mars and Venus just might exist, albeit in microbial form.
 More and more studies, not to mention all the incoming data, are reinforcing the idea.
 And as long as there is hope of finding life on our sister worlds of Mars and Venus (or anywhere else in the Solar System, Milky Way, or Universe, for that matter), there will be those steadfastly searching for empirical evidence.